 If people would pay respect to invisible forces residing everywhere, that place becomes prosperous, peaceful, and harmonious.

-I offer ritual through performance using my body as offering.
+I offer ritual through performance using my body as an offering.

 As I was doing research to prepare for this exhibition, I saw many movies about and made in Korea in relation to the theme.
-So many death was involved.
+So many deaths was involved.
 Many got hurt.

-When I would see much suffering of people, sometimes I don’t know what to do but praying.
-My art work is a form of prayer for me.
+When I would see many suffering people, sometimes I don’t know what to do but pray.
+My artwork is a form of prayer for me.

 When the audience would enter the space, they will only see the pond with milk, flower, and flour.